suds-community/suds/HACKING.rst

 Base sources should remain Python 2.x compatible.
 Since the original project states aiming for Python 2.4 compatibility we should do so as well.

+This backward compatibility requirement does not affect internal development operations such as ``setup.py`` support for uploading a new project distribution package to PyPI.
+Such operations need to be supported on the latest Python 2 & 3 releases only and no additional backward compatibility is either tested or guaranteed for them.

 The following is a list of backward incompatible Python features not used in this project to maintain backward compatibility, grouped by Python version they were first introduced in: